ibm-functions/composer/README.md

 [![Join
 Slack](https://img.shields.io/badge/join-slack-9B69A0.svg)](http://slack.openwhisk.org/)

+Note that this module **cannot be released** until the IP clearance at https://issues.apache.org/jira/browse/INCUBATOR-222 is done.
+It shouldn't have been imported here before that, but it's probably ok to continue working here until that's fixed.

 Composer is a new programming model for composing cloud functions built on [Apache OpenWhisk](https://github.com/apache/incubator-openwhisk).
 With Composer, developers can build even more serverless applications including using